StanfordPL/stoke/README.md

 ```

 For complex values that are better suited to being read from files, a `FileArg`
-may be more appopriate than a `ValueArg`.
+may be more appropriate than a `ValueArg`.
 The syntax is identical.

 ```c++
 auto& val = FileArg<Complex, ComplexReader, ComplexWriter>::create("value_name")